dwickern/sbt-web-brotli/README.md

 sbt-web-brotli
 ==========

-[sbt-web] plugin for brotli-compressing web assets using [jbrotli] bindings.
+[sbt-web] plugin for brotli-compressing web assets using [jvmbrotli] bindings.

 Rewritten from [sbt-gzip] sources, thanks to Typesafe/Lightbend.
 Some parts of code, docs, tests are copy-pasted with no changes.